rgwch/webelexis/client/src/fhir/whatisit.md

 ## Using the patient list

 Try entering "Duck" or "Donald" (without the quotes) into the searchbox in the left panel and press return or click the glass.
 Please note: In Elexis-Server, searches are case sensitive, so "duck" won't find anything.

+# Developer notes

+## Concept

+The framework reads environemt.ts to decide, which of the pluggable transport systems to use. environment.ts, in turn, is a copy of aurelia_project/environments/dev.ts or prod.ts, depending on the run environment.
+So never modify environment.ts, since it will be overwritten with every new build.
+Instead, modify the files in aurelia_project.

+Upon launch, the login process is directed (in AuthorizeStep of app.ts) either to fhir/fhir-login or to routes/login/stage1, depending of the entry in environment.ts.

+If the trasport is set to fhir, it's the responsibility of adapter-classes to convert between FHIR entities and Webelexis Objects.

+Fhir-Entities are based on `FHIR_Resource` (see fhir/model/fhir.ts) while Webelexis Objects are based on `ElexisType` (see models/*).

+When Webelexis needs to handle an object of a given type, the fhir/fhir-api/FhirDS (which is an IDataSource) checks, if a DataService for that type exists.
+If it does, it returns that DataService, which, in turn, can handle CRUD requests on objetcs of that type.

+If no such DataService exists, FhirDS creates one, using a matching implementation of fhir/fhir-api/IFhirAdapter.
+If no matching Adapter is found, it creates and returns a fhir/adapters/empty-adapter/EmptyAdapter.
+This will do nothing on write requests, return empty Arrays on search and undefined on get.

+## Implementation

+To enable handling of a given type (say, 'PatientType') for FHIR transport, you'll need the following steps:

+* identify a corresponding FHIR_Resource, which is fhir/model/fhir/FHIR_Patient in this example)

+* create a 'case' branch in fhit/adapters/adapter-factory/AdapterFactory for that type.
+Name of the branch must be the Webelexis-Servicename for the datatype, 'patient' in this example.

+* create an adapter-class, in this example: fhir/adapters(patient-adapter/PatientAdapter.
+The Adapter must implement IFhirAdapter, but, for convenience, it can simpli extend fhir/adapters/base-adapter/BaseAdapter which contains some utility methods for frequently needed tasks.

+An IFhirAdapter must implement the following methods:

+*  toElexisObject(fhirObject: FHIR_Resource): ElexisType - Take a FHIR-Resource and return a corresponding ElexisType

+*   toFhirObject(elexisObject: ElexisType): FHIR_Resource - Take an ElexisType and return a corresponding FHIR_Resource

+*  toQueryResult(bundle: FhirBundle): IQueryResult - Take a FHIR Result bundle and create an IQueryReesult from its entries

+*  transformQuery(query: any): any - Take a Webelexis Query and convert it to a FHIR conformant query (which is mostly simple a translation of field names)

+*  resourceType(): string - return the FHiR resourceType (as defined in FHIR_Resource)

+* path: string - the service path / name for the Webelexis Service handling that type